Digg: Digg v4

-Digg's version 4 release was initially unstable.
-The site was unreachable or unstable for weeks after its launch on August 25, 2010.
+Digg's version 4 release was initially unstable for weeks after its launch on August 25, 2010.
 Many users, upon finally reaching the site, complained about the new design and the removal of many features (such as bury, favorites, friends submissions, upcoming pages, subcategories, videos and history search).
 Kevin Rose replied to complaints on his blog, promising to fix the algorithm and restore some features.

 Alexis Ohanian, founder of rival site Reddit, said in an open letter to Rose:

 Disgruntled users declared a "quit Digg day" on August 30, 2010, and used Digg's own auto-submit feature to fill the front page with content from Reddit.
 Reddit also temporarily added the Digg shovel to their logo to welcome fleeing Digg users.

 Digg's traffic dropped significantly after the launch of version 4, and publishers reported a drop in direct referrals from stories on Digg's front page.
 New CEO Matt Williams attempted to address some of the users' concerns in a blog post on October 12, 2010, promising to reinstate many of the features that had been removed.